Coronavirus and Infection Control Guidance

 - Disinfection of equipment contact points such as the nose of the XRF lead paint analyzer

-- Disposable rubber gloves will be utilized on project worksites containing greater than 10 people.
+- Disposable rubber gloves will be utilized on all project worksites.

 - Frequent soap and water usage.

-- Half-face respirator usage and eye protection may be used in high exposure risk scenarios.
+- As a minimum, an N95 mask will be worn.
+Half-face respirator usage and eye protection may be used in high exposure risk scenarios.

 - As a sole owner-operator of my business, I have designated generous sick leave and short-term medical leave benefits if needed.
 Working with evidence of respiratory illness is not an option.